 There are 2 ways to deal with addiction and drug use in the workplace.
 The one would be the obvious route of a disciplinary hearing or immediate dismissal depending on the extent of the problem.
 This would force the addict into a potentially further downward spiral and the company would be left with additional costs of job turn-around and training of new staff.
 The other route would be to have an EAP (Employee Assistance Program) that included drug awareness campaigns, random drug testing, and a program of assistance to those that feel they may have a problem.

 With the prevalence of drug and alcohol dependence/addiction in South Africa, I feel that by offering help and assistance to people with drug problems instead of initiating punitive measures, has overwhelming benefits to the person, the company, and society at large.

 There are many ways of helping an addict move from active addiction into recovery and the benefits of having a recovering addict in the workplace are great.
 The addict in recovery usually displays increased levels of motivation, loyalty, and employee engagement.
 They have much less absenteeism and have a generally much healthier lifestyle.

 Where to go to for help

 There are many options that a company may look at for helping the drug user.
-These depend greatly on the severity of the problem and type of drug.
+These depend greatly on the severity of the problem and the type of drug.
 Recovery and rehabilitation may include anything from an out-patient program where the employee would attend weekly groups relating to addiction recovery to a primary care facility where they could register for a 21-day program.
-Most medical aids cover a stay at registered treatment centres.
+Most medical aids cover a stay at registered treatment centers.

 For an assessment or more information regarding your next step. please feel free to contact us.